nais/doc/docs/security/auth/azure-ad/concepts.md

 ### Group Identifier

 Each group is identified by its _object ID_, which is immutable and unique.

 The group _name_ is **not** unique and should **never** be used by itself for authorization purposes.

 In other words, two groups within the same tenant with the _exact same name_ will have _different object IDs_.
 Groups with the same name will also have different IDs across different [tenants](#tenants).

+### Finding the group identifier

 You can find the object ID for a given group in two ways.

 First, make sure that you're logged in with an account with a domain that matches one of the [tenants](#tenants).

-Then, you can do one of the following:
+Then, do one of the following:

-1. Visit <https://mygroups.microsoft.com> and find the desired group.
+1. If you either own or are a direct member of the group, visit <https://mygroups.microsoft.com> and find the desired group.

     Browsing the detailed view for the group should reveal the ID in the address bar within the query parameter `objectId`.

-2. Visit the Groups view in the Azure AD Portal: <https://aad.portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups>
+2. Otherwise, visit the Groups view in the Azure AD Portal: <https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups>

     You should be able to search and filter the list of groups.